jvidal7/aws-serverless-debugging-lab/README.md

 - Fixing permission issues and SNS subscription confirmation problems
 - Writing a professional support response documenting the root cause and resolution

-This project gives you hands-on troubleshooting experience across multiple AWS services — essential knowledge for any Cloud Support Engineer working in a production support role.
+This project gave me hands-on troubleshooting experience across multiple AWS services — essential knowledge for any Cloud Support Engineer working in a production support role.

 ---